f-dx/Awesome-Targeted-Individuals/README.md

 ## How does it work / The surface of attach

+Psychological warfare
 Online Platforms AI Bubble
 Bioweapons / Diseases / GAS / Water
-Brain Altering / Implants / Nanorobots / Bio modifiers (Virus / Bacteria / Worms)
+Brain Altering / Brain Bio modifiers (Virus / Bacteria / Implants)

+# Your AI Bubble

 ## Agents of the system / Who they are?